 If the PC launch of Destiny 2 has been your first introduction to Bungie’s colossal console game, then you may have initially been a bit confused.
 As you can read in our original Destiny 2 PC review, its paper-thin plot fails to tell an interesting yarn, there aren’t a huge amount of activities to do, and you will have seen pretty much everything it has to offer in around 30 hours.
 Bear with us though, because if you think of the game as a social space for your buddies instead – the online games equivalent of a bar where you can shoot aliens – and it all comes together as one of PC’s best co-op games.

-Ditching the unbearably brown colour scheme Epic has loved so much in the past, Fortnite instead favours a lurid and vibrant style that’s now brought to life by Unreal Engine 5.
-Though its battle royale mode may have taken over the world, becoming one of the most popular free PC games around, Fortnite’s initial Save the World horde-style offering shouldn’t be forgotten, and remains a brilliant shooter/builder hybrid.
+Ditching the unbearably brown color scheme Epic has loved so much in the past, Fortnite instead favors a lurid and vibrant style that’s now brought to life by Unreal Engine 5.
+Though its battle royale mode may have taken over the world, becoming one of the most popular free PC games around, Fortnite’s initial Save the World horde-style offering shouldn’t be forgotten and remains a brilliant shooter/builder hybrid.

-If the building and tower defence-style gameplay don’t do it for you, the all-conquering last man standing battle royale mode can be played in duos, trios, or squads of four players.
+If the building and tower defense-style gameplay doesn’t do it for you, the all-conquering last-man-standing battle royale mode can be played in duos, trios, or squads of four players.
 Okay, so that’s a team-based competitive multiplayer game if we’re being picky, but it’s popular for a reason and you can play it with your friends.
-Read our Fortnite tips to get the jump on your fellow survivors in the latest season where Fortnite animals can be tamed and you can use Fortnite crafting to make weapons better.
+Read our Fortnite tips to get the jump on your fellow survivors in the latest season, using Fortnite Augments to up your game.